CoreyDeJong/data-structures-and-algorithms-python/data_structures/tree/README.md

  - Post-Order: depth first traversal order of left >> right >> root

 BinarySearchTree Class:
- - Add method
+ - Add method will create a node and add it to the tree
- - Contains method
+ - Contains method will query the tree and return True or False if the value is within the Tree.